Study Abroad Program Overview

 UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 Local CIEE staff abroad help students integrate into the culture of Morocco and provide assistance with academics, housing, safety, and other issues.

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

-Electives include courses taught in English or French in the subject areas of African studies, business, economics, Francophone studies, international relations, literature, Moroccan studies, political science, and religious studies.
+- Choose from courses in English or Moroccan Colloquial Arabic with subject areas including African studies, business, economics, Francophone studies, international relations, literature, Moroccan studies, political science, and religious studies.

 Use the following resources to learn about courses on EAP:

-You are required to take a full-time course of study while abroad.
-24 to 25.5 quarter/16 to 17 semester UC units per semester are required; five courses.
+You are required to take a full-time course of study while abroad: 24 quarter/16 semester UC units per semester, five courses.